Puppies can win your heart in no time, and without them, you would feel incomplete.

-It works best if your pup requires a bit of pulling to stay in control.
-Also being located right between its neck and chest, it causes no harm to the puppy even if pulled hard.
+It works best if your pup needs a bit of pulling to stay in control.
+Also being located right between its neck and chest, it causes no harm to the puppy even if pulled harder.
 However, in most cases, a flat collar or head collar should suffice.

 When buying a leash, purchase the one that is lightweight and thin.
 It will make the entire experience of wearing a collar easy and less terrifying for the puppy.
 The supreme choices for leash are lightweight ropes or nylon webbings.

-The fundamental meaning of wearing a collar is control.
+The fundamental purpose of wearing a collar by your puppy is control.
 It is an activity that highlights control and obedience.

 The advantages that collar offers are as follows:

 - The puppy understands that he is obliged to obey you and stay with you.